vallurumk/sheffield-bioinformatics-core.github.io/pages/training/index.md

 ### Statement on charging for courses

 Our courses currently have a registration fee in-line with other providers of Bioinformatics training.
 We try and keep these fees as low as possible to make them affordable.
 Researchers at TuOS can pay via a grant code or cost centre where possible.
+We recommend that students ask their supervisors or department for a code that can be used to pay for the course rather than paying themselves.